 Controlling the spread of P. lateralis is ongoing.
 Public access to certain areas of these forests is restricted to prevent soil movement, and users of the forests are asked to observe signage and stay on the way marked paths.

 Identifying Lawson cypress trees and P. lateralis

-Anyone concerned about Lawson cypress trees are asked to look at the guide below where information on the identification of Lawson cypress and P. lateralis symptoms is available.
+Anyone concerned about Lawson cypress trees should look at the guide to identify Lawson cypress trees and symptoms of P. lateralis

 If landowners are concerned about the disease, they should send their name, address, telephone number and a photograph of the tree to: